krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 <span class="caption">_Cyphostemma pachypus_ plant.
 The stem is rock-solid (I checked).</span>

-The examples above grow non-succulent leaves to photosynthesize.
+In the examples above, non-succulent leaves are grown to photosynthesize.
 The benefit of this solution is a separation of concerns.
-Since the mass and energy transfer is conducted by the leaves, the stem and branches can strongly specialize in impermeability.
+Since the mass and energy transfer is carried out by the leaves, the stem and branches can become highly specialize for impermeability.
 This leads to another adaptation: a dense, wax coat on the surface of the bark.

-This adaptation is primarily seen in the plants inhibiting the driest regions.
-Such as _Monsonia_ genus, a shrub found in the dry region of Lüderitz, Namibia.
+This adaptation is particularly evident in the plants inhibiting the driest regions.
+Such as the genus _Monsonia_, a shrub found in the arid region of Lüderitz, Namibia.
 The plant was thoroughly described by Kurt Moritz Dinter, a German scientist, who worked in that area at the turn of 20th century.
-He claimed, that the shrubs were able to grow on an exposed bedrock, surrounded by dunes and their waxy bark was used as tinder or even as an ingredient of candles.
+He claimed, that the shrubs were able to grow on an exposed bedrock, surrounded by dunes and their waxy bark was used as tinder or even as an ingredient in candles.

 ## Cacti

-Another solution is conducting photosynthesis in the stem and branches.
-In this case, the stem has to be permeable, which reduces the water retention capabilities.
-On the upside, the plant needs no leaves.
-This solution was evolved by the cacti (_Cactaceae_) family.
+Another solution is to carry out photosynthesis in the stem and branches.
+In this case, the stem has to be permeable, which reduces its water retention capabilities.
+The advantage is, the plant needs no leaves.
+This solution was evolved by the cactus (_Cactaceae_) family.

-Cacti are native to Americas and span both continents.
+Cacti are native to the Americas and are found on both continents.
-This information immediately tells us, that their adaptations evolved after the separation of Americas and Eurasia.
-The only representative of the cacti family in the Old World is an epiphytic species _Rhipsalis baccifera_.
+This information immediately tells us, that their adaptations evolved after the separation of the Americas and Eurasia.
+The only member of the cactus family in the Old World is an epiphytic species _Rhipsalis baccifera_.
 It is believed to have been introduced by migratory birds.

 Back to the photosynthesis.
-Cacti need to inhale CO2 via their stem.
+Cacti need to inhale CO2 via their stems.
 They do this through tiny openings called _stomata_.
-When stomata are open, they release water vapour from the plant.
+When the stomata are open, they release water vapour from the plant.
 To minimize the losses, cacti leverage the day-night cycle and only open the stomata after sunset.
 The stomata are also typically slightly sunken into the surface.
-It protects from the wind and provides shade.
+This provides protection from the wind and provides shade.

-The photosynthesis requires sunlight, so cacti need to store the CO2, which is gathered at night, until daylight.
+Photosynthesis requires sunlight, so cacti need to store the CO2, which is collected at night, until daylight.
 They store it in the form of a malic acid.
-Keep in mind that storage and transformations requires energy.
-That's why "Normal" plans simply gather CO2 during the day and perform photosynthesis on the spot.
+Keep in mind that storage and conversion require energy.
+That's why "Normal" plants simply collect CO2 during the day and perform photosynthesis on the spot.

-To further protect the succulent part of the stem from sun exposure and water loss, cacti often take the shape of a star-like cross-section (see below).
-This way, the less vital parts protect the stem's core from heating.
-Below is a cross-section of a cactus' stem.
-Throughout the year, cacti get thicker and thinner, basing on their water content.
+To further protect the succulent part of the stem from sunlight and water loss, cacti often take on the shape with a star-like cross-section (see below).
+This way, the less vital parts protect the stem's core from heating up.
+Below is a cross-section of a cactus stem.
+Throughout the year, cacti get thicker and thinner, depending on their water content.

 ![succulent-5.png](/images/succulent-5.png)